ilianakp/SandWorm/docs/index.md

 ## Contributors and License

-Sandworm includes contributions from [Philip Belesky](http://philipbelesky.com), Kane Borg, Mariusz Hermansdorfer, and Sergio Pedri.
+Sandworm includes contributions from [Philip Belesky](http://philipbelesky.com), [Mariusz Hermansdorfer](https://dk.linkedin.com/in/mrhe), Kane Borg, and Sergio Pedri.
 It is open source and developed [on GitHub](https://github.com/mariuszhermansdorfer/SandWorm/).

 Sandworm, and its documentation, are provided under the terms of the [MIT License](https://github.com/mariuszhermansdorfer/SandWorm/blob/master/LICENSE).